 The concerned HS code is 2804.6190 but the investigation does not target the electronic-grade polysilicon falling under this category.

 On May 2, 2012, on behalf of the Chinese domestic industry, four domestic Chinese companies formally submitted an application for the initiation of this anti-dumping investigation to the MOFCOM.

-On 18 July 2013, MOFCOM released its preliminary ruling on anti-dumping investigation against imports of solar grade poly-silicon originated from US and South Korea in its Announcement No.48, 2013, leading to the introduction of provisional anti dumping duties on 24 July 2013.
-The AD rate varies between 12.3 and 57 percent.
+On 18 July 2013, MOFCOM released its preliminary ruling on the antidumping investigation against imports of solar-grade poly-silicon originated from the US and South Korea in its Announcement No.48, 2013, leading to the introduction of provisional anti-dumping duties on 24 July 2013.
+The AD rate varies between 12.3 and 57 per cent.

 For US companies (company name - AD rate):

 For South Korean companies (company name - AD rate):

 On 20 January 2014, China released announcement No. 5/2014 introducing definitive anti-dumping duties.
 The AD rate has not been changed with respect to the provisional one.
 The duty is maintained for five years from the 20 January 2014.

 On 22 November 2017, the Ministry of Commerce of the People’s Republic of China amended the definitive duty imposed on imports of the subject good from the Republic of Korea following the conclusion of a midterm review.
 The rate of duty is from 22 November 2017 between 4.4.% and 113.8% depending on the company.
 The midterm review was initiated in November 2016.